 Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Report the following Head(s) of households Expected head(s) of Actual head(s) of The outcome information separately employed prior to households employed households employed does not meet for each category: (6) implementation of the after implementation of after implementation the Other - Employed full activity (number). = 1 the activity (number) = of the activity (number) benchmark. or part-time.
-200 = 116
+Report the following information separately for each category: (6) Other - Employed full or part-time.
+Head(s) of households employed prior to implementation of the activity (number). = 0 Expected head(s) of households employed after implementation of the activity (number) = 50 Actual head(s) of households employed after implementation of the activity (number) = 150 The outcome exceeds the benchmark.